JJ/hoborg/text/text.md

 The cool part was when we actually rode the mech.
 No, not in the actual rails, but the track was wide enough to ride inside.
-And the mech was strong enouth to fit us riding piggyback on it.
+And the mech was strong enough to fit us riding piggyback on it.
 Well, one of us piggyback, that was me, and the other standing somewhere and hanging on to his arms.
 That was way cool.
 No, we hadn't